Baby, Let Me Follow You Down: Dylan years

 The song was later picked up by the young, up and coming folk singer Bob Dylan, who made it famous on his Columbia Records debut.
 As an introduction to the song on the album, Dylan pays homage to Schmidt, saying: "I first heard this from Ric von Schmidt.
 He lives in Cambridge/ Ric is a blues guitarplayer.
 I met him one day on/ The green pastures of the Harvard University."

 The song became very popular amongst Dylan's following and was a regular feature of Dylan's song list.
-During his 1966 World Tour, Dylan electrified the sound of the song, playing it on electric guitar with a five-piece electric band as backing.
-A decade later, he performed the song with a medley of "Forever Young" at The Band's Last Waltz concert.
+During his 1966 World Tour, Dylan electrified the song's sound, playing it on electric guitar with a five-piece electric band as backing.
+A decade later, he performed the song at the Band's Last Waltz concert, backed by the Band.

 Additional verses

 An early version of the song contained two verses and a main chorus.
 Bob Dylan added another verse to the song which appeared regularly.
 The song has also been edited and changed over the last half a century.